kor01/semantic_segment/writeup.md

 * dataset is loaded by function ```create_dataset()``` called in each function generator (e.g. ```81: train_network(sess)```)
 * the network variables are shared across different application (``` i.e. train, score, validate```) by tensorflow's ```variable_scope``` parameter sharing mechanism
 * the score_fn compute the pixel-wise averaged (**across the whole dataset**) mean-iou in three datasets: following, patrol_with_targ, overall evaluation dataset, this score_fn implementation is different from the final score provided by the project **(the mean-iou of each image averaged over images)**.
 Yet it is a good indicator for the final score

+### **Parameter Tuning**

+* **crop_size:** the random crop size affect the training speed and the quality of the model.
+Too small crop size will degrade the model quality while too large crop size will increase the epoch time, 128x128 is a good trade-off after several trails (candidates 64x64, 160x160, 256x256(full size))
+* **bath_size:** batch size can be in range 16 - 128, too large batch size will increase the time spend on each update step, hence elongate the convergence time. too small batch size is bad in GPU utilization, 32 is a good trade-off
+* **epoch_size:** the dataset is relatively small (about 10,000 images), hence the model takes many epochs to converge.
+I choose a very large pre-set epoch size (500), and manually stop training if the IOU on validation set stops increasing.
+* **learning_rate:** I use learning rate by default in tensorflow adam optimization and find it is good enough.

 ### **hyperparameters**